4 Crucial Things to Know to Get Google AdSense Approval

 A hosted AdSense account is the approval given when one applies through AdSense partner websites such as YouTube, HubPages, and Blogger.
 The criteria for approval are less stringent and approval is quick.
 Once received, the account holder is able to immediately earn from ads displayed on the partner website he or she applied through.

 Importantly, a hosted account only permits revenue earning from one partner website i.e. the one where the application was made.
 If you have applied via YouTube, you would not be able to earn ads revenue from Blogger sites or HubPages hubs.
 Needless to say, you would also not be able to display AdSense ads on any other domain.

-In stark contrast to this is the non-hosted Google AdSense account, otherwise known as a full or “standard” account.
+In stark contrast to the hosted account is the non-hosted Google AdSense account, otherwise known as a full or “standard” account.
 This account permits AdSense ads on your own websites or domains, in addition to all AdSense partner websites.
 When web articles provide tips for quick AdSense approval, they are invariably referring to this type of account.
 Finally, a non-hosted Google AdSense account is the one that is far more difficult to secure approval for.
 It’s also the one with the most potential for significant revenue earning.

 This write-up will exclusively refer to the application process for a non-hosted Google AdSense account.

 Before All Else, 11 Things to Know and Do Prior to Applying for Non-hosted Google Adsense Approval

 These have been regurgitated endlessly.
 They are still important, though, so I’d briefly run through them.